Shakotan Peninsula

-The Shakotan Peninsula (積丹半島, Shakotan hantō) in Shiribeshi, on the west coast of Hokkaidō, Japan, is a mountainous peninsula which projects some 30 km into the Sea of Japan.
+The Shakotan Peninsula (積丹半島, Shakotan hantō) in Shiribeshi, on the west coast of Hokkaido, Japan, is a mountainous peninsula which projects some 30 km into the Sea of Japan.
 The Shakotan Peninsula forms part of the Niseko-Shakotan-Otaru Kaigan Quasi-National Park.

 Geography

 The peninsula has a rugged terrain with few level areas.
 The coastline of the peninsula suffers from extensive marine erosion, which resulted in the numerous natural stone pillars which project from the sea.
 Mount Shakotan (1255 m) forms the highest peak on the peninsula.
 The peninsula has numerous scenic capes and inlets, notably Cape Shakotan and Cape Kamui.

 Municipalities

-The Shakotan Peninsula spans seven municipalities in Hokkaidō, all within Shiribeshi Subprefecture.
+The Shakotan Peninsula spans seven municipalities in Hokkaido, all within Shiribeshi Subprefecture.